luke14free/pm-prophet/README.md

 # pm-prophet
 Simplified version of the [Facebook Prophet](https://facebook.github.io/prophet/) model re-implemented in PyMC3.
 Note that PMProphet only supports the *full bayesian* estimation through MCMC (more precisely it uses [PyMC3](https://docs.pymc.io/)).
+Note also that this is still an early version and it might definitely contain code and/or conceptual bugs.

+To install:

+`pip install pmprophet`

 What's implemented:
 * Nowcasting & Forecasting